 Do people mediate in the same house at the same time, but in different rooms?

-Other states more commonly have joint sessions where people are really sitting across the table from one another and having these conversations, but that’s not how we typically do it here in Texas.
+Other states more commonly have joint sessions.
+This is where people are really sitting across the table from one another and having these conversations.
+But, that’s not how we typically do it here in Texas.
 So generally, the parties are in separate conference rooms, and I shuttle in between.
-They may go the entire day and not see one another unless they accidentally meet up at the coffee pot or on the way to the restroom or something like that.
-And so I just shuttle back and forth, bringing the proposals back and forth, which I think also lends to the comfort of not having to have those awkward conversations, not having to reveal all your cards, so to speak, right in front of the other party.
+They may go the entire day and not see one another.
+Unless they accidentally meet up at the coffee pot or on the way to the restroom or something like that.
+And so I just shuttle back and forth, bringing the proposals back and forth.
+I think this lends to the comfort of not having to have those awkward conversations, not having to reveal all your cards, right in front of the other party.

 Also, online, since for the past two years we’ve been on Zoom, they have breakout rooms.
 So I’m able to set up virtual conference rooms for each side.
 One thing I have been doing a little bit differently in the Zoom forum is that I’ve been bringing people in at the very beginning to do a joint session to explain my process, my procedures, what to expect from me and some technology tips and things like that, but we don’t discuss anything case-specific when we’re in that joint session.